etruyj/aws_mfa_login/README.md

 # aws_mfa_login
 created by: etruyj

-This is a simple script to simplify the process of CLI MFA login to an AWS account.
-This script requires the AWS CLI to be installed on the computer.
+This is a simple JAVA script to simplify the process of CLI MFA login to an AWS account.
+It generally works with Linux, MacOS, and Windows although specific distro support may need to be included in the bash script to include specific OS support.

-Basic command structure from the CLI is java -jar aws_mfa.jar --token ###### Use -h or --help for help.
+Basic command structure from the CLI is aws_mfa --token ###### Use -h or --help for help.

+Requirements:
+- Jave Runtime Environment
+- This script requires the AWS CLI to be installed on the computer.
+- WINDOWS: An environmental variable attaching 'aws' to the path to the CLI exe is also required if it is not automatically configured on installation.
+Instructions can be found here: https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html#awscli-install-windows-path

+Process:

 AWS is queried for the Serial Number of the MFA device.
 This requires a policy in place to allow "iam:ListMFADevices".